nervana21/bitcoin-rpc-types/README.md

 }
 ```

-## Contributing

-Contributions warmly welcome.

 ## License

 MIT OR Apache-2.0

 ## Related Projects

-Part of the **bitcoin-rpc-\*** ecosystem, which provides type-safe Rust for seamless, interface-level testing and development.
+Part of the bitcoin-rpc crate ecosystem, providing type-safe Rust primitives for testing and development at the Bitcoin Core JSON-RPC interface.